liefery-it-legacy/blog/_posts/2019-04-30-the-only-constant-is-change-scaling-our-processes-with-weekly-retrospectives.md

 questions: "what did you like in the last iteration?" and "what do you wish for?".

-The first question allows to express appreciation for particular improvements done by others, brings positive atmosphere to the meeting, and reminds us about these parts of our team culture that we shouldn't lose.
+The first question allow the person to express appreciation for particular improvements done by others, brings positive atmosphere to the meeting, and reminds us about these parts of our team culture that we shouldn't lose.

 The second question suggests problematic areas, and potentially surfaces pain points that have to be addressed.